-3. Say bye to cement with temporary balcony flooring
+6. Say bye to cement with stylish, temporary balcony flooring

-A balcony décor element with a wow factor that doesn’t take up square footage?
+A décor element with pure “wow” factor that doesn’t take up space?
 Flooring!
-Between outdoor area rugs and easy-lay (removable) tiles, there are tons of choices to enhance your apartment’s balcony.
+Between outdoor area rugs and easy-lay (removable) tiles, there are tons of choices to enhance your outdoor area.
 Don’t be afraid to buy multiple carpets and layer them – the layered carpet look is right on trend.

 • This faded, geometric patio rug is soft, UV protected, and has neutral colours, making it easy to incorporate into your space (the option in light grey and red is cool, too!).

 • This woven area rug is stain resistant and adds a rustic element.
 Pair it with lots of greenery and it’s a vibe.